 UN Women India Supports Taapsee Pannu’s Thappad!

-Ahead of Thappad's release, the official Twitter page of UN Women India has lent support to Taapsee Pannu and her film.
+Ahead of Thappad's release, the official Twitter page of UN Women India has lent in its support to Taapsee Pannu and her film.
 While sharing the trailer of the film, UN Women India tweeted, "@unwomenindia is proud to support #Thappad (the movie, not actual slaps!)
 For there is no excuse for any form of violence against women & girls.
 Watch the trailer here: https://bit.ly/37OBp8r.
 In cinemas, February 28, 2020."

 Meanwhile, the team of Thappad including director Anubhav Sinha, have extended their support to a petition asking for disclaimers to be added in films that showcase domestic violence.

-Started by Mahika Banerji, the petition, which is for women's rights organisation Breakthrough on Change.org, has so far gathered more than 1.27 lakh signatures.
-The Mulk actress also shot a concept video to promote the campaign.
+Started by Mahika Banerji, the petition is for women's rights organisation, Breakthrough on Change.org.
+It has so far gathered more than 1.27 lakh signatures and the Mulk actress also shot a concept video to promote the campaign.

 "Why don't we have a disclaimer for 'Thappad' on-screen when we have one for alcohol consumption, smoking and animal cruelty?" the actor asks in the clip.